Ip Man - The Man Who Taught Bruce Lee

 This determination, coupled with his mixed heritage (his mother was part European), led to some tension among the other students.
 Some accounts suggest that certain students appealed to Ip Man to expel Bruce due to his mixed-race background, though Ip Man himself did not see this as an issue.

 As Bruce's skills improved rapidly, he began to face challenges both inside and outside the school.
 His progress in Wing Chun allowed him to hold his own in street fights, which were common in Hong Kong at the time.
 This rapid improvement, however, also led to jealousy among some of his peers at the school.
-In the modern day world, technological advancements have made it possible to avoid the social distractions of learning Wing Chun in a class enviornment by learning Wing Chun Online.
+In the modern day world, technological advancements have made it possible to avoid the social distractions of learning Wing Chun in a class environment by learning Wing Chun Online.

 Contrary to popular depictions in films, Bruce Lee was not Ip Man's personal disciple training in seclusion.
 Instead, due to the growing number of students and the tensions within the school, Ip Man decided it would be best for Bruce to continue his training primarily with Wong Shun Leung.
 This arrangement allowed Bruce to receive more focused instruction while avoiding conflicts with other students.